lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 **2. Select Query Type**: Select 'ADQL' to query via the ADQL interface.
 ADQL, `Astronomical Data Query Language <https://www.ivoa.net/documents/ADQL/>`_, is the language used by  the `IVOA <https://ivoa.net>`_ to represent astronomy queries posted to Virtual Observatory (VO) services, such as the Rubin LSST TAP service.
 ADQL is based on the Structured Query Language (SQL).

-**3. Advanced ADQL**: When ADQL is selected as the query type, the interface in  **3.** changes to provide a free-form block into which ADQL queries can be entered directly.
+**3. Advanced ADQL**: When ADQL is selected as the query type, the interface in step 3 changes to provide a free-form block into which ADQL queries can be entered directly.
 The query excuted in the :ref:`single-table-queries` example above can be expressed in ADQL as follows:

 .. code-block:: SQL